AkifumiSato/vercel-meetup-slide/slides.md

 Unfortunately, there is no way yet to save the history state using the public API.

+- Next.js completely replaces `history.state`.
 - Next.js router does not publish keys.
-- Next.js completely replaces history.state.
   - A hitstory key for Next.js's internals exists in `history.state`.
     - Depends on internal implementation, but history state can be realized by referring to this.